Chakwera administration faulted for rushing to launch AIP

 Agriculture Committee of Parliament has faulted the President Lazarus Chakwera led government for proceeding to launch the 2021 Affordable Input Program (AIP) before preparations for the implementation of the program had been finalised.

-Last week Saturday, October 16, president Chakwera launched AIP at St Theresa Primary School Ground in Chiradzulu district where it was announced that almost 80% of preparations for the project had been done.
+On Saturday, October 16, president Chakwera launched AIP at St Theresa Primary School Ground in Chiradzulu district where it was announced that almost 80% of preparations for the project had been done.

 However, the Committee which had a meeting with the Ministry of Agriculture officials at Parliament on Tuesday this week, says it is worrisome that the head of state went on launching the program before the preparations were concluded.